-The past performance disclosures of Ms. Nyusa may be found beginning on page 13,
+The past performance disclosures of Ms. Nyusa may be found beginning on page 13.

 Zinovia Spezakis, age 42 is a partner, 21% owner, and the Chief Marketing Officer of the General Partner.
-Ms. Spezakis has been a listed Principal of the General Partner since January 14, 2013.
+Ms. Spezakis joined the General Partner in October 2012 and has been a listed Principal of the General Partner since January 14, 2013.